the sound from newly renovated JBL L26

 price from any supplier.

-Contact Jantzen Audio for kit price incl. shipping and payment instructions:
+Contact Jantzen Audio incl your zip code for kit price incl. shipping and payment instructions:

 6-page instruction manual following the kit.